Wise Card vs Revolut Card: A Full Comparison on Features and Fees 2025

 • Where can be used: Use both the Wise and Revolut card for spending and withdrawals, more or less anywhere in the world your card’s network is accepted

 • Replacement: Free to get replacements for expiring cards with both providers.
-However, for a new card if yours is lost or stolen, there’s a fee of 2.5 GBP with Wise, and 5 GBP with Revolut
+However, for a new card if yours is lost or stolen, there’s a fee of 6 AUD with Wise, and 8.99 AUD with Revolut

-• Visa or Mastercard: Revolut and Wise both issue cards on both Visa and Mastercard networks
+• Visa or Mastercard: Revolut issues cards on the Visa network, Wise issues cards on both Visa and Mastercard networks

-• Limits: You can set your own spending limits with Revolut, Wise has limits for security which are set to default amounts by spend type, but which can be adjusted using the Wise app, to pre-set maximums
+• Limits: You can set your own spending limits with Revolut, Wise has monthly limits for security which are set to default amounts, but which can be adjusted using the Wise app, to pre-set maximums

 Can I use the Revolut and Wise cards abroad?